We figured it out. The best small business working capital is credit cards. No, wait, loans.

 A business credit card is similar to a working capital loan but slightly more expensive.
 Credit cards allow you to borrow money from the bank and pay it at the end of the monthly billing cycle.
 If you pay your monthly bill in full, you won’t be charged any interest and essentially can borrow money for free.
 However, if you delay paying your credit card bill in full, you will be charged hefty interest rates.

-An easier process: As a small business, applying for a business card is often easier than applying for a working capital loan.
-You can skip gathering the financial statements, tax returns, and powerpoint presentations.
+As a small business, applying for a business card is often easier than applying for a working capital loan.
+You can skip gathering financial statements, tax returns, and PowerPoint presentations.

 For small business working capital, both credit cards and loans can provide the much-needed capital with your business needs.
 A credit card can take care of the quick short-term requirements for a business, as you can pay the money back quicker.
 If your small business is expanding into something bigger, go for a working capital loan with a low-interest rate.